Rosewood Police Station 1981 (formerly the Courthouse)

 Mr. D. T. Keogh, the member for Rosewood, received the following communication:- Department of Justice Brisbane, September 12.
 The Clerk of Petty Sessions at Rosewood has been instructed to take over the Court House, Rosewood; and, on behalf the Attorney General, I congratulate the residents of the district on the event, and hope justice will be administered wisely in the new building.
 Yours, &c.
 J. B. HALL.

-The Police occupied the two offices at the rear of the new Court House.
-In 1916 Mr. D. J. Kay, from Toowoomba was appointed Clerk of Petty Sessions for Rosewood.
+The Police occupied the two offices in the rear section of the new Court House until 1916 when Mr. D. J. Kay from Toowoomba was appointed Clerk of Petty Sessions for Rosewood.
 Previously police Sergeant Allen had carried out these duties, but owing to the large amount of clerical work, a permanent C.P.S. was installed.
-Mr. Kay now occupied one office and the police occupied the other.
+Mr. Kay now occupied one office and the police occupied the other office.
 He was replaced by Mr. W. E. McKenna in 1918.

 In May 1924 an addition was made to the police station residence when a side verandah was added.
 This was enclosed in 1939.